JannemanDev/MonitorIotaNode/README.md

 ```
 # Current limitations
 On Unix/Linux machines auto reload when settings are changed doesn't work because of a limitation of `FileSystemWatcher`.

+# Next release / roadmap / todo
+- finding a workaround for Unix/Linux limitation of `FileSystemWatcher`
+- beside push notification also support sending a notification email
+- ...